Childhood and Education Journey of Selena Gomez in Timeline

 Sometime between 2012 and early 2014, Selena Gomez was diagnosed with lupus.

-January 2014: Rehab at Dawn at The Meadows
+January 2014: Rehabilitation at Dawn at The Meadows

-In January 2014, it was reported that Selena Gomez had spent two weeks at Dawn at The Meadows, a treatment center in Wickenburg, Arizona.
-Her representative stated that she had spent time there "voluntarily [...] but not for substance abuse".
+In January 2014, it was reported that Selena Gomez had spent two weeks at Dawn at The Meadows, a treatment center in Wickenburg, Arizona, specializing in treating addiction and trauma in young people.
+Her representative stated she was there voluntarily, but not for substance abuse.

 In 2014, Selena Gomez said that she listened to "Oceans (Where Feet May Fail)" by Hillsong United before performing at the 2014 American Music Awards.